RGB-Tools/RGB-Documentation/state-transitions.md

 * the Seal Definition
 * The Owned State

 As a peculiar feature of RGB, each one of this two parts can be expressed in a `Revealed` or `Concealed` form.
 This is particularly useful for maintaining high privacy and scalability in both state transition construction and subsequent validation, in a selective way, by the different parties that may be involved in the contract.
 Indeed, the constructs in `Revealed`` form can be used to validate the same data that were inserted in a previous state transition(s) with their hash digest in a concealed form.
 In the picture below. all 4 combination of Reveal/Conceal form are shown:

 ![Alt text](/img/assignment-reveal-conceal.png)

-Some example of the usefulness of this feature will be recalled in the following paragraphs
+Some example of the usefulness of this feature will be recalled in the following paragraphs.

 ##### Seal Definition